OpenHybridSim/OpenHybridSim-code/README.md

 OpenHybridSim is the first-ever, open source tool for EMT and phasor domain hybrid simulation.
 It is developed by Qiuhua Huang from Arizona State University (ASU), USA.

-This is the source code part of the OpenHybridSim project, for the tool version (released as a jar lib), please refer to : https://github.com/OpenHybridSim/Tool-release
+This is the source code part of the OpenHybridSim project.
+For the released tool (released as a jar lib), please refer to : https://github.com/OpenHybridSim/Tool-release

 ##Installation